Norwegian campaign of 1716: 11 March – 28 June

-Road to Fredrikshald

-When Mörner linked up with Charles, he left his baggage and many sick soldiers at Moss.
-Armed peasants defended the depot at Moss from Dalsland, led by Major Thesmar.
+Upon linking with Charles, Mörner left his baggage and numerous ill soldiers at Moss.
+Armed peasants from Dalsland, led by Major Thesmar, defended the depot at Moss.
 The Norwegians attacked on 15 March and captured all the supplies, the sick, and 383 men, then withdrew in the morning.
 Afterwards, Charles sent Colonel Falkenberg to retake Moss and restore the connection with Ascheberg.
-Moss was retaken, with the Swedes only encountering some Norwegian farmers.
-Meanwhile, when Ascheberg reached Skjeberg, he was falsely informed by a Norwegian peasant that the Danes had landed troops at Fredrikstad.
+Moss was recaptured, with the Swedes only encountering a few Norwegian farmers.
+Meanwhile, upon reaching Skjeberg, Ascheberg was falsely informed by a Norwegian peasant that the Danes had landed troops at Frederikshald (or Fredrikstad).
 Alarmed, he withdrew back to Sweden on 26 – 27 March.
 His letter to Charles informing him of his decision was intercepted, and it was only on 9 April that Charles learned of his withdrawal.
 With the retreat of Ascheberg, the men in Christiania were entirely cut off from Sweden.
 Ascheberg was eventually sacked and arrested by Major General Delvig, who was dispatched with 500 cavalry to build a bridge over the Svinesund to bring in the much-needed guns from the Gothenburg Squadron, along with reinforcements.

 The Swedish garrison at Moss, led by Colonel Falkenberg, put up a strong defense, but the Norwegians retook the town on 12 April following heavy street fighting.
 Colonel Falkenberg was killed, and the entire garrison of 600 was either killed or captured.
 In contrast, the Norwegians only lost 100 men.

 Charles' position in Christiania was untenable due to Dano-Norwegian naval supremacy and the inaction of the Gothenburg Squadron.
 Thus, he and the army withdrew from the city on 19 April in forced marches, reaching the Glomma before Danish reinforcements could arrive.
 The Swedes crossed at Onstadsund on 21 April using makeshift rafts.
 When Charles requested to lead the rearguard, Major General Hamilton reportedly responded with:

 Your Majesty understands only how to advance and has no experience of the opposite movement; I request command of the rear guard and believe I can then answer for the army's salvation.

 On 26 April, Delvig completed construction of the aforementioned bridge, ensuring communication lines with Sweden were safe.
 Rather than fully retreat, Charles established his headquarters at Torpum near Frederikshald, remaining there for eight weeks while awaiting supplies from Gothenburg.
-On 22 June, to break the stalemate, Charles launched a surprise night assault on Frederiksten Fortress with 1,500 men, but the Swedes had lost the element of surprise.
-Though they captured Fredrikshald, Fredriksten held, and its commander set fire to Fredrikshald to force a Swedish withdrawal.
-The attack led to 500 casualties, including Major General Delvig.
-A few days later, the Danes destroyed the Swedish supply convoy at Dynekilen.
-The setbacks at Fredrikshald and Dynekilen forced the Swedes' complete withdrawal from Norway on 28 – 29 June.
+During the stalemate at Torpum, Charles was nearly killed on 9 May at Sannesund when his horse was shot from under him.
+The Norwegians also attempted to destroy the Svinesund bridge using a customized barge on 22 May, but the attack failed.

+Capture of Sponvika

+Annoyed by the resistance at Sponvika redoubt, Charles ordered Colonel Rosenstjerna with 900 men to capture the redoubt, located near Svinesund.
+Rosenstjerna was later joined by the king and Delvig.
+After a brief bombardment on 26 May, the garrison of 150 men capitulated under threat of no quarter, after which the redoubt was burned and demolished a few days later.